SovereignCloudStack/openstack-health-monitor/README.md

 Prerequisites
 -------------
 - Working python-XXXclient tools (openstack, glance, neutron, nova, cinder)
-- `OS_` environment variables set to run openstack CLI commands
+- `OS_` environment variables set to run openstack CLI commands (or OS_CLOUD with clouds.yaml/secure.yaml)
 - otc.sh from otc-tools (only if using optional SMN -m and project creation -p)
 - sendmail (only if email notification is requested)
 - jq (for JSON processing)
-- python2 or 3 for math used to calc statistics
+- bc and python2 or 3 for math used to calc statistics
-- SUSE image with SNAT/port-fwd (SuSEfirewall2-snat pkg) for the JumpHosts
 - Any image for the VMs that allows login as user DEFLTUSER (linux) with injected key (If we use -2/-3/-4, we also need a SUSE image to have the cloud-multiroute pkg in there.)